-If the grandchildren are coming to Sunday lunch, and you've planned on making butter chicken curry, then obviously adjust the spices.
+If the grandchildren are coming to Sunday lunch, and you have planned on making butter chicken curry, then obviously adjust the spices.

-In the photograph above, I've added only one tablespoon of masala and removed all the seeds from the peppadews, so the colour is a little anaemic; from the yoghurt and coconut cream, of course.
+In the photograph above, I have added only one tablespoon of masala and removed all the seeds from the peppadews, so the colour is a little anaemic; from the yoghurt and coconut cream, of course.

 In fact I never advocate following any recipe slavishly; make it your own by adapting it.

 In any case, it is a lot cheaper to buy in bulk, and so easy to roast and grind your cumin; the aroma that comes off will fill your kitchen and send you into a fantasy.
-It's that good, believe you me.
+It is that good, believe you me.

 Can you see the vapour rising from these cumin seeds being roasted?

 We keep it in the fridge under olive oil, but for no more than two weeks; it goes bitter when old.

 Like eggs, butter is back and it is now agreed by scientists that there is evidence that it increases your blood cholesterol, or even that is the main problem.
 The real fly in the ointment is raised blood glucose; that is what causes our arteries and veins to become inflamed and raises the spectre of cardiovascular disease.